Cardinals created by Francis: 14 February 2015

 On 11 December 2014, the Vatican announced that new cardinals would be created at a consistory on 14 February 2015.
 On 4 January 2015, Pope Francis announced the names of 20 cardinals-designate, including 15 who were under the age of 80.
 Vatican spokesman Rev. Federico Lombardi said the list "confirms that the pope doesn't feel tied to the traditional 'cardinal sees'", like Turin and Venice, "which reflected historic reasons in various countries.
 Instead we have various nominations of archbishops or bishops of sees in the past that wouldn't have had a cardinal."
-The selections continued the pattern Pope Francis established the previous year, showing a "preference for diocesan bishops" and for the southern hemisphere.
+The selections continued the pattern Pope Francis established the previous year, showing a "preference for diocesan bishops" and for the Southern Hemisphere.
 Of those under the age of 80, only one is a member of the Curia (Mamberti); three are bishops rather than archbishops; four are the first cardinals from their countries (Cape Verde, Myanmar, Panama, Tonga) and others from a diocese that has not had one for decades (Agrigento, Italy, not since 1786; Ancona, Italy, not in more than a century; Montevideo, Uruguay, not since 1979; Valladolid, Spain, not since 1919) or never had one (Morelia, Mexico).
 Nine have been elected by their peers as president of a national or regional episcopal conference.
 These appointments brought the number of cardinal electors to 125, while two electors would turn 80 in April.
 The total number of cardinals reached 227 after the consistory.

 On 23 January 2015, Pope Francis advised each nominee how to respond to his appointment: "Accept it with humility.
 Only do so in a way that in these celebrations there does not creep in a spirit of worldliness that intoxicates more than grappa on an empty stomach, disorienting and separating one from the cross of Christ."

 The cardinals were invited to a consistory on 12–13 February devoted to presenting a preliminary plan for the reform of the Roman Curia to the entire College of Cardinals.
-Nineteen of the twenty new cardinals attended along with 148 of the 207 cardinals.
+Nineteen of the twenty cardinals-designate attended along with 148 of the 207 cardinals.

 Pope emeritus Benedict XVI again attended the consistory and was greeted by Pope Francis before and after the ceremony.
 The only new cardinal unable to attend was Archbishop José de Jesús Pimiento Rodríguez, whose health prevented him from traveling to Rome.